 Kyle Robertson | University of California, Santa Cruz

 Inspired by the aims and values that govern the National High School Ethics Bowl (NHSEB), the Marc Sanders Foundation is pleased to sponsor prizes for the finalists and semifinalists in the NHSEB National Bowl, held each Spring at the University of North Carolina-Chapel Hill.
 The Marc Sanders Foundation aims to stimulate renewed appreciation for philosophical issues and the skills needed to fruitfully explore them, and is delighted to support the excellence and hard work of high school students across the country in this annual competition.
+The Marc Sanders Foundation also helps to fund our financial aid program that helps qualifying teams travel to the Nationals.
+We are grateful for their important support.

 Congratulations to the four teams that received the Marc Sanders Prize at the 2017 National High School Ethics Bowl: